Childhood Ovarian Cancer Treatment (PDQ®)–Health Professional Version

 Treatment options for childhood Sertoli-Leydig cell tumors include the following:

-- Surgery.
-Surgery is the primary treatment for Sertoli-Leydig cell tumors and is the only treatment for low-stage disease (FIGO stage Ia), with essentially 100% event-free survival (EFS).[Level of evidence: 3iiiA] However, up to 10% of patients may develop metachronous contralateral tumors, particularly in the context of underlying DICER1 germline mutations.
+Surgery is the primary treatment for Sertoli-Leydig cell tumors and is the only treatment for low-stage disease (FIGO stage IA).
+The event-free survival rate for these patients is approximately 100%.[Level of evidence C1] However, up to 10% of patients may develop metachronous contralateral tumors, particularly in the context of underlying DICER1 germline mutations.

 - Schneider DT, Jänig U, Calaminus G, et al.: Ovarian sex cord-stromal tumors--a clinicopathological study of 72 cases from the Kiel Pediatric Tumor Registry.
 Virchows Arch 443 (4): 549-60, 2003.
 [PUBMED Abstract]